 Civil rights, criminal defense, civil litigation, employment law, appeals, and administrative proceedings related to special education, denial of public benefits, and defense of professional licenses.
 Chosen for inclusion on the 2014 Maryland Rising Stars list.

-Retired Partner - Argued three cases before the U.S. Supreme Court; Fellow of the American College of Trial Lawyers; represents large classes of workers who have not been properly paid overtime.
+Founding Partner (Retired) - Argued three cases before the U.S. Supreme Court; Fellow of the American College of Trial Lawyers; represents large classes of workers who have not been properly paid overtime.
 Named the Best Lawyers® 2014 Baltimore “Lawyer of the Year” for Employment Law–Individuals.

 A diverse array of civil litigation and appeals, including employment matters, personal torts, business disputes, and disability rights cases representing persons with disabilities facing barriers to physical accessibility and access to technology.
 Chosen for inclusion on the 2013 and 2014 Maryland Rising Stars lists.